DH-Kim-99/robust-last-mile-mode-selection/README.md

 If you use this code, please cite:

-> Kim, D., and Sarkar, B. Robust last-mile mode selection in supply chain design under speed-dependent demand. *European Journal of Operational Research*, under review.
+> Kim, D., and Sarkar, B. Robust last-mile mode selection in supply chain design under speed-dependent demand.